Collaboration opportunities with TU Wien

 Are you interested in TU Wien's inventions?
 The patent and licence management team supports you with joint application projects.
 Current technology offers can all be found under Technology Offers.

 Would you like to support TU Wien as a strategic partner?
 Our university would be delighted to work with you to find the ideal project for your suggestion or idea.
-See Fundraising and Community Relations, opens an external URL in a new window.
+See Fundraising and Community Relations.

 Would you like to invest in a TU Wien start-up or get to know TU Wien’s future founders?
 If so, get in touch with the TU Wien Start-up services.